daynix/qemu/docs/ebpf_rss.rst

 eBPF RSS virtio-net support
 ===========================

-RSS(Receive Side Scaling) used to distribute network packets to guest queues by calculating packet hash.
-Usually, every queue is processed by a specific guest CPU core.
+RSS(Receive Side Scaling) is used to distribute network packets to guest virtqueues by calculating packet hash.
+Usually every queue is processed then by a specific guest CPU core.

-For now, there are 2 RSS implementations in qemu:
+For now there are 2 RSS implementations in qemu:

-- 'software' RSS
+- 'software' RSS (functions if qemu receives network packets, i.e. vhost=off)
-- eBPF RSS
+- eBPF RSS (can function with also with vhost=on)

-TAP + virtio-net queues usually linked in order.
-So packet from TAP queue 1 would be sent to virtio tx queue 1 etc.
-'software' RSS 're-steers' packets in qemu after reading it from the TAP device. eBPF RSS steers them by eBPF program in TAP device.
-The eBPF program sets by TAP's TUNSETSTEERINGEBPF ioctl.
+If steering BPF is not set for kernel's TUN module, the TUN uses automatic selection of rx virtqueue based on lookup table built according to calculated symmetric hash of transmitted packets.
+If steering BPF is set for TUN the BPF code calculates the hash of packet header and returns the virtqueue number to place the packet to.

 Simplified decision formula: